 Welcome to Greenway Care Connect.
 We are a carer introduction agency overseen by the Southmead Development Trust, with our headquarters at the Greenway Centre.

 Our purpose is to alleviate the social care crisis in the North and West of Bristol.
-We will strive to support good carers to return to or stay in the care sector, as well as attracting new staff to the industry by offering greater choice and control over working outcomes, schedules and pay.
+We will strive to support good carer workers to return to or stay in the care sector, as well as attracting new staff to the industry by offering greater choice and control over working outcomes, schedules and pay.

 We will use any revenue from our work to deliver free services and activities in the communities of North Bristol.